aws/aws-cdk/packages/aws-cdk/README.md

 NOTE: You can also import existing resources by passing `--import-existing-resources` to `cdk deploy`.
-This parameter only works for resources that support custom physical names, such as S3 bucket, DynamoDB table, etc...
+This parameter only works for resources that support custom physical names, such as S3 Buckets, DynamoDB Tables, etc...
 For more information, see [Request Parameters](https://docs.aws.amazon.com/AWSCloudFormation/latest/APIReference/API_CreateChangeSet.html#API_CreateChangeSet_RequestParameters).

 #### Limitations